 Martin adds that communication on the job also helps ensure things go smoothly and complete to the Poster’s expectations.

 “I will go the extra mile for someone who is easy to deal with,” he says.

 You might also like: Handyman vs contractor?
 Get to know which one to hire|

 If you don’t know where to hire a handyman, there are a number of licensed tradies for hire on Airtasker.
 Be clear with the job you need help with, and you’ll soon receive offers from professional handymen in your area.

 You want to make sure the handyman you hire doesn’t only have the skills but other qualities that make them fit for the job.
 A good handyman possesses the following qualities:

 Adheres to deadlines

 Knows what they’re capable of doing

 No matter how big or small the job is, it’s important to hire the right person.
 Ask if the handyman can provide you with references.
 You can also see the reviews of Taskers from previous customers to help you validate their work.
 Some handymen may say they’re a jack of all trades.
 However, if you’re looking for a handyman to hire for a specific job, check the type of work they can do.
 Taskers can include their specialties or skills to help determine if they’re the right person for your request.
-Some services may also require special licences and other qualification, such as those involving structural or electrical work.

 Related price guides